Introduction:

 1. Speech and Language Therapy

-Word-finding exercises.
+Word-finding activities

-Memory recall tasks.
+Memory recall exercises

-Reading and writing practice.
+Reading and writing practice

-Social communication training.
+Social communication training

 2. Cognitive Rehabilitation Therapy

-Computer-based memory games.
+Computer-based memory programs

 3. At-Home Memory Strategies

-Set phone reminders.
+Set reminders on your phone

-Break tasks into smaller steps.
+Break complex tasks into smaller, manageable steps

 4. Technology Support

-Voice-to-text tools for people with communication challenges.
+Voice-to-text tools for easier communication

 Practical Strategies for Memory Improvement